Opinions, suggestions, recommendations or ideas found on our site are applied at your own risk.

 But not always.
 The Control Panel items may show the pointer as the hand but require a double click.
 Nice design Microsoft!

-- Internet pages and buttons
+- Internet page links and buttons

 - Dialog boxes buttons (Print, Save, Ok, Cancel, Yes, No, etc.)